mishakb/ISiTGR/camb/docs/source/transfer_variables.rst

 Matter power spectrum and matter transfer function variables
 =============================================================

-The various matter power spectrum functions, e.g. :func:`~camb.get_matter_power_interpolator`, can calculate power spectra for various quantities.
+The various matter power spectrum functions, e.g. :func:`~isitgr.get_matter_power_interpolator`, can calculate power spectra for various quantities.
 Each variable used to form the power spectrum has a name as follows:

 =====================  ======  =====================================================================